Monday, May 27, 2013

 An ordinary sci-fi adventure with a plot bit derivative with several plot twists made everyone oblivious to what this film is about.
 OBLIVION is in the post-apocalyptic setting and is a dark and stylised interpretation.
 Aside from the glossy effects and scenery of OBLIVION, Tom Cruise and Morgan Freeman are good in their roles.
 The action becomes quickly intense, and the movie's score is defining, very atmospheric and nearly excels the music of the director's first picture, Tron: Legacy by Daft Punk.

 Drawing on the sci-fi adventure genre, the film OBLIVION seems half-clichéd and not nearly as good as I hoped.
 However, it represents a unique vision and provides a pure impact.
 Some are looking forward to this experience, while others are not.
-Perhaps you might be feeling good about seeing the film in whatever you want it to be.
+Perhaps you might feel good about seeing the film in whatever you want it to be.

 Star rating: (4/5) Good Movie